-Download and uncompress the latest version of the Android SDK.
-You'll need to include all of the JAR files from the lib folder on your project's build path.
+The necessary JAR files are in the "lib/" folder.
 To make things especially easy, there is also a sample application in the examples/DBRoulette/ folder included with the Android SDK.

 If you haven't already, first follow the steps at Google's Android SDK installation guide.
-We should note that Google's de facto development environment is Eclipse, so we'll also be using Eclipse for these instructions.
+We should note that Google's de facto development environment is Android Studio, so we'll also be using Android Studio for these instructions.

 DBRoulette is a very basic Android app that authenticates and then loads a random photo from your Dropbox's Photos folder.
-You can import the DBRoulette sample project into Eclipse by going to the Import dialog, found in the File menu or by right-clicking in the Eclipse package explorer.
-Click General → Existing Projects and select the folder containing DBRoulette.
+You can import the DBRoulette sample project into Android Studio by going to File → Import Project and selecting the path for DBRoulette.
 Make sure you've updated to the latest version of Android Developer Tools for Android Studio.
 Click through the dialog to Finish.

 You'll need to edit the code to enter your app key and secret where indicated in the AndroidManifest.xml and DBRoulette.java files (look for